zype/zype.github.io/api_docs/playlists.md

 Parameter | Function | Type
 --------- | -------- | ----
-playlist | A set of key value pairs that describe the Playlist | Hash
+playlist | A set of key value pairs that describe the Playlist | Hash title | The title of the playlist | String site_id | The id of the site the playlist belongs to | String video_ids | A list of items within the playlist by video id | Array

 #### Request